scottie-l/reading-notes/reading-notes-301/class-11.md

 1. What does SQL stand for?
 Structured Query language.

 2. What is a relational database?
-Works with certainn assumptions.
+Works with certain assumptions.
 Works with tables.
 Each entry has unique id to relate to other tables.

 3. What type of structure does a relational database work with?
 DB tables.